magyarkuti/pt70/README.md

 ### Speakers
 The speakers are from authors of the special issue of PU.M.A.
 This issue is ready to be published.
-We plan 6 talks, no more (30 minutes each).
+We plan 8 talks, 20 minutes each.
-The list of the possible speakers could be:
+The order of the talks are as follows.
-- Peter Medvegyev
+- 10.10: Peter Medvegyev (On the construction of the elementary trigonometric functions)
-- Gyula Magyarkuti
-- Zoltán Kánnai
+- 10:35: Willem Fouché (Ramsey actions and Gelfand duality)
-- Dezső Bednay, Balázs Fleiner, Attila Tasnádi
+- 11:00: Dezső Bednay, Balázs Fleiner, Attila Tasnádi (The Limit of the Non-dictatorship Index)
-- Zoltán Varga, Immaculada López, Manuel Gámez
+- 11:25: Imre Dobos (Production-inventory strategies for a linear reverse logistics system)

+- 11:50: Break

+- 12:10: Petrus Potgieter (Computability of sets in Euclidean space)
+- 12:35: Zoltán Kánnai (Viability and equilibrium in Banach spaces)
-- Kolos Ágoston, Márton Gyetvai
+- 13:00: Kolos Ágoston, Márton Gyetvai (On monotone likelihood ratio of stationary probabilities in bonus-malus systems)
-- Luca Ferrari
-- Petrus Potgieter
-- Willem Fouché
-- Maryam Hamidi, Ferenc Szidarovszky, Akio Matsumoto
-- József Abaffy
+- 13:25: Gyula Magyarkuti (The subminimal polynomial and the Cayley-Hamilton theorem)

 ### Organizing committee
 - Gyula Magyarkuti